Some Examples of Family Floer Mirrors: Floer Theory and Family Floer Mirror

 \subsection{Location of BPS Rays}

 In this section, we will restrict to the case where $Y'$ has exactly two singular fibres at $0,\infty$ and the monodromy of each singular fibre is of finite order.
-The examples listed in Section \ref{section: setup} are exactly those possible $Y'$.
+The examples listed in Section \ref{section: setup} are exactly those possible $Y'$ except the one with singular configuration $I_0^*I_0^*$.
 We will show that the BPS rays divide the base into chambers which are in one-to-one correspondence with the torus charts of the family Floer mirror later.
 In particular, the following observation simplifies the explicit computation of family Floer mirror.